-We have faced patent infringement claims related to the CLAVE and the CLC-2000.
+In the past, we have faced patent infringement claims related to the CLAVE and the CLC-2000.
 We believe the claims had no merit, and all have been settled or dismissed.
+In July 2006, a patent infringement claim related to the CLC-2000 and TEGO was filed against us.
+We are still examining the allegations, but so far believe we are not infringing and that there is not any significant financial exposure.
+We intend to vigorously defend ourselves in this action.
 We may also face claims in the future.
 Any adverse determination on these claims related to the CLAVE or other products, if any, could have a material adverse effect on our business.